 Have you ever met someone in this situation?
 They have one foot on the brake and one on the gas.
 They presumably want to take action toward something that seems like a good idea, but something is holding them back?
 I know lots of these people and actually, I am one of them from time to time too!

-Overcoming the urge to break
+Overcoming the urge to brake

 Like me and my lawn-mower go-cart, some part of them begins to think this would be a good idea, while the other part of them is insisting, “No way…keep your foot on the brake…this is crazy!”

 My observation is that people are caught between two realities.
 One reality is the one they have created in their own mind about staying, while the other reality is the one created about moving elsewhere.
 The truth?
 Well, it most certainly lies somewhere in the middle.
-In fact, it probably won’t resemble any of the perceived realities created.

 Pushing doesn’t help